SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 ### Queries

 * You may want/need to add a filter or autocomplete query for the model.
-See [README.md](https://github.com/SpeciesFileGroup/taxonworks/blob/development/lib/queries/README.md)
+See [README.md](https://github.com/SpeciesFileGroup/taxonworks/blob/development/lib/queries/README.md) and below for more on autocomplete.

+#### Autocomplete
+The following adds support for autocomplete requests from any source for your model:
+* Add an `autocomplete` action to your controller
+* Add `autocomplete.json.jbuilder`
+* Add more helpers to support formatting of autocomplete results, see the [Helpers](#helpers) README
+* Add a new `lib/queries/<model>/autocomplete.rb` file, see the Queries README above - this is where your autocomplete queries are defined.

+You'll probably want to support a search box for your shared show view.
+If so, first add the autocomplete support above and then:
+* Add `<model>_search_form` to your helpers to tell the show view to display the quick_search_form partial in its search box
+* Add a `_quick_search_form.html.erb` partial - if you dig down into the partial used there you'll find the call to the autocomplete code you set up earlier
+* Add a `search` action to your controller, this will render whichever object you select from the autocomplete results

 ### Helpers